-Timed to coincide with the 50th anniversary of the founding of the U.S. Navy Fighter Weapons School, aka “TOPGUN”–and the premiere of Jerry Bruckheimer’s summer 2019 sequel to his blockbuster movie–the “Godfather of TOPGUN” shares the never-before-told story of how he and eight other risk-takers revolutionized the art of aerial combat and created the center for excellence and incubator of leadership that thrives to this day.
+On the 50th anniversary of the creation of the “Topgun” Navy Fighter School, its founder shares the remarkable inside story of how he and eight other risk-takers revolutionized the art of aerial combat.

 When American fighter jets were being downed at an unprecedented rate during the Vietnam War, the U.S. Navy turned to a young lieutenant commander, Dan Pedersen, to figure out a way to reverse their dark fortune.
 On a shoestring budget and with little support, Pedersen picked eight of the finest pilots to help train a new generation to bend jets like the F-4 Phantom to their will and learn how to dogfight all over again.

 What resulted was nothing short of a revolution — one that took young American pilots from the crucible of combat training in the California desert to the blistering skies of Vietnam, in the process raising America’s Navy combat kill ratio from two enemy planes downed for every American plane lost to more than 22 to 1.
 Topgun emerged not only as an icon of America’s military dominance immortalized by Hollywood but as a vital institution that would shape the nation’s military strategy for generations to come.